Anchor Weight to Boat Size Calculator

 4. 4

-The calculator will display the recommended primary anchor weight, kedge/secondary anchor weight, rode length, estimated holding power, anchor-to-length ratio, and scope safety rating.
+Examine your primary anchor weight, kedge anchor weight, recommended rode length, holding power, anchor-to-length ratio, scope safety rating, and the chain/rope breakdown panel.

 Example Calculation

-A boater with a 22 ft vessel weighing 4,500 lbs needs to select a Plow/CQR anchor for moderate wind conditions (10–20 kts).
+A boater anchoring a 22 ft vessel weighing 4,500 lbs with a Plow/CQR anchor in moderate wind (10–20 kts) in 10 ft of water with 4 ft bow freeboard.

 Boat Length (ft)